Blakem07/escape-room/README.md

 This project is a browser-based escape room game built with vanilla JavaScript.
 The application is structured around a modular UI system and a game state controller, with a focus on separation of concerns, testability, and a clear event-driven architecture.

-At the time of submission, the front-end architecture and UI component layer are complete and fully tested.
-Game logic is encapsulated within the GameController module.
+At the time of submission, the front-end architecture, UI component layer, and core game flow are complete and fully tested.
+Game logic is encapsulated within the GameController module and integrated to allow full game completion.

+The project is hosted via GitHub Pages and can be accessed at: https://blakem07.github.io/escape-room/

 ---

 ## Features

-- Modular UI system with popup and overlay management
+* Modular UI system with popup and overlay management
-- Reusable UI components (Menu, Modal, LockComponent, Clue)
+* Reusable UI components (Menu, Modal, LockComponent, Clue)
-- Event-driven interaction flow
+* Event-driven interaction flow from UI to game logic
-- Centralised game state management via GameController
+* Centralised game state management via GameController
-- Jest test suite with CI support
+* Jest test suite with CI support
-- Demo-ready UI build
+* Fully playable game flow from clue discovery to lock completion

 ---